libarchive/libarchive/README.md

 ## Notes about the Library Design

+The following notes address many of the most common questions we are asked about libarchive:

 * This is a heavily stream-oriented system.
 That means that it is optimized to read or write the archive in a single pass from beginning to end.
 For example, this allows